-Children often face strong emotions they are unable to deal with (anger, fear, frustration, anxiety) and this can be manifested through behaviour such as acting out, meltdowns, tummy aches when one has to go to school, tantrums, aggressive behaviour, etc. Your child cannot deal with those emotions in an appropriate manner if she doesn’t understand them first.
+Children often face strong emotions they are unable to deal with (anger, fear, frustration, anxiety) and this can be manifested through behavior such as acting out, meltdowns, tummy aches when one has to go to school, tantrums, aggressive behavior, etc. Your child cannot deal with those emotions in an appropriate manner if she doesn’t understand them first.

 Some studies have found that children who are more aware of their emotions tend to be more ready to start school, are happier and have better educational outcomes during the childhood years and beyond (some of these studies are available here and here).

 What you can do

 There are still many who wrongly believe that curiosity is an innate characteristic.
 While children’s eagerness to explore and discover can be observed in children from the youngest age, some researchers such as Professor Steven Dutch argue that that the tinkering observed in children is not necessarily synonymous with creativity.

 Professor Dutch insists on the fact that curiosity and creativity are acquired tastes.
 In his opinion, curiosity involves “seeking new kinds of stimuli”.
 In other words, if curiosity is not stimulated, it dies.

 There are many advantages to being curious.
 A study conducted at the University of Edinburgh found that curiosity was as important as intelligence in determining academic performance.
 Curiosity also enhances creativity.

 - Help your child differentiate between needs and wants.